on all US orders over $99.

 Viruses are sneaky – they get inside our cells and evade some of our most protective immune mechanisms.
 Fortunately for us, even though viruses are stealthy, our immune systems are adaptive and intelligent and have ways to overcome them.
 Some common sense precautions can help.

-Similar to influenza and the common cold, this pandemic spreads through droplets in the air and on surfaces.
-It has larger and heavier than normal droplets, which means you are much more likely to become infected from surfaces you touch than you are from the air you breathe.
+Similar to influenza and the common cold, this virus spreads through droplets in the air and on surfaces.
+The pandemic virus has larger and heavier than normal droplets, which means you are much more likely to become infected from surfaces you touch than you are from the air you breathe.
 The exception to this is anyone who works with small children or people who are likely to cough very close to your face.

 Everything from handshakes to door handles, light switches, elevator buttons, gasoline dispensers, money, mail, shopping carts, and more can become an infected surface to spread a virus.
 But, considering the average person touches their face 23 times per hour, according to a 2015 study, and touches their phone almost as much, frequently washing your hands thoroughly is a must.
 If you are immune compromised, wearing disposable nitrile gloves and some type of face mask to keep you from touching your nose and mouth may be a good idea.

 New research sheds some light onto why this virus seems to be spreading throughout the Asian continent.
-Due to a genetic glitch, Asians assimilate lower amounts of vitamin C than other cultures and are more prone to viruses in general.
+Due to a genetic glitch, Asians assimilate lower amounts of vitamin C than other cultures and are more prone to viruses in general, including the current pandemic virus.
 It’s complicated, but it boils down to a key vulnerability factor — an unstable blood protein (HAPTO-G) that leads to the oxidation of vitamin C.

-As I mentioned in this article, three of the key nutrients I’m using to bolster my immune system and stay healthy this year are Vitamin C, Vitamin D and Selenium.
-I’m adding to this list to include Zinc and Para-Key.
+As I mentioned in this article about the virus, three of the key nutrients I’m using to bolster my immune system and stay healthy this year are Vitamin C, Vitamin D and Selenium.
+I’m adding to this list to include Zinc and Para-Key from UNI KEY Health.
 Here’s why.

-We’ve known for years that vitamin D is a powerhouse when it comes to reducing the risk of being infected with influenza and shortening its duration, but analysis of infected persons in China is showing this also may be true with the current pandemic.
+We’ve known for years that vitamin D is a powerhouse when it comes to reducing the risk of being infected with influenza and shortening its duration, but analysis of infected persons in China is showing this is also true with the new virus.
 Not only does it shore up your immune system in general, but it also stimulates your innate immunity to viruses.
 I recommend dosing up to 5000 IU daily during illness outbreaks in adults, and using the vitamin D drops for children at doses appropriate for their weight.

 A powerful antioxidant you don’t hear much about but should is selenium.
-They are finding that the people who have the most severe symptoms may be selenium deficient.
+They are finding that the people who have the most severe symptoms with the virus infection are selenium deficient.
 This is because there are selenium dependent proteins your immune system uses to keep viruses from mutating and becoming deadly.
 When you are deficient, there aren’t enough of these proteins and viruses quickly get out of control in your body.
 I recommend 200 micrograms daily to keep levels optimal, and if you are hyperthyroid, I suggest an rbc selenium blood test before you supplement.

 Zinc has long been used and studied for its effectiveness in reducing the severity and length of viral illnesses.
 It does this by stopping the virus from replicating.
 Even if you regularly supplement with zinc, I suggest having zinc lozenges on hand.
 At the first sign of symptoms, lay down and let the zinc lozenge dissolve at the back of your throat, where common cold viruses live en masse.
 Do this up to 3 times daily.